Tutorial: Customizing Report Builder Clickthrough Reports

 To use this tutorial, your system must have the following installed:

-The SQL Server Enterprise edition of Reporting Services with the AdventureWorks database and the Adventure Works report model deployed.
+Microsoft SQL Server 2005 Enterprise Edition of Reporting Services with the AdventureWorks database and the Adventure Works report model deployed.
+Reporting Services must be running in native mode.

-Support for clickthrough reports is not available in any other version of SQL Server.
+Support for clickthrough reports is not available in all other versions of SQL Server 2005.
 Support for models is not available in SQL Server Express editions.
-For more information, see Features Supported by the Editions of SQL Server 2008.
+For more information, see Features Supported by the Editions of SQL Server 2005.

 Business Intelligence Development Studio.